Makuleke Concession, Kruger National Park, South Africa

 Average minimum winter temperature (April-September): 9˚C

-Eighteen students are accommodated in nine comfortable thatched, tented rooms, placed on wooden decks in the shade of large nyala trees.
+Twenty students are accommodated in comfortable thatched, tented rooms, placed on wooden decks in the shade of large nyala trees.
 Each room has an en-suite bathroom consisting of a shower and washbasin with hot running water and a flush toilet, as well as a veranda overlooking the surrounding bush.

 The camp is not fenced, which means that animals do move through it from time to time.